ivan-maze/ivan-maze/README.md

 # Hey there 🤚

 I am a technology enthusiast and a curious learner.
+I found my professional tipping point when I started coding.

-My career has taken me through various areas of technology, and I found my tipping point when I started coding.
+Currently in a career transition from hardware technical support to becoming a software engineer.

-I am studing for full-stack.
-My main focus are back-end, low-level code, algorithms optimization and machine learning.
+I am studying to become a full-stack developer.
+My main focuses are back-end development, low-level code, algorithm optimization, and machine learning.

-These are some programming languages and technolgies I most use and study...
+These are some programming languages and technolgies I most use and study:

 # [![My Skills](https://skillicons.dev/icons?i=c,cpp,rust,clojure,py,js,react,nodejs)](https://skillicons.dev)
 <details>